mkuzdowicz/TutorialsManager/README.md

 # TutorialsManager
-* A Java web application.
+Java web application.

 Repository which can store tutorials in a db and perform time management on given tutorials.

-* Main technologies:
+# Main technologies:
 * Java 8, Spring MVC, Hibernate, MySql

 ###User can stroe his favorit tutorials,